tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 The last limitation is related to validation of user privilege.
 WP-ZEP can not know which privilege is needed to `do-my-action`.
 For example, some plugins need `manage_options`, while `moderate_comments` is sufficient for others.
-So all WP-ZEP can do is to validate that user is logged-in or not as a minimum privilege.
+So all WP-ZEP can do is to validate if a user is logged-in or not as a minimum privilege.

-This limitation will allow the vulnerability of [Privilege Escalation][PrivilegeEscalation].
+This limitation will tolerate the vulnerability of [Privilege Escalation][PrivilegeEscalation].
 You should prohibit guest users from registrating to pretend it.